LucasFonts/vfbLib/README.md

 - Outputs normalized UFO v3
 - Outputs FontLab user data (font and glyph level)
 - Mark colors are written to the official UFO v3 lib key
+- Guideline data is written to the official UFO v3 elements
+- Anchors are preserved in composite glyphs
 - Supports more UFO font info attributes:
   - `openTypeGaspRangeRecords`
   - `openTypeHeadLowestRecPPEM`